 Gone were the trials of attempting to have all the ingredients and rolling pin at the same temperature.
-(Have you ever tried to chill a wooden rolling pin???)
-Gone was the need for a messy flour-coated rolling surface and the frustration of trying to piece together ¼-inch scraps of pie dough.
+(Have you ever tried to chill a wooden rolling pin?)
+Gone was the need for a messy flour-coated rolling surface and the frustration of trying to piece together quarter-inch scraps of pie dough.
 Do you hear the heavenly chorus yet?

 Pie Crust the New Way: Quick, Easy, Painless

-This really is an old recipe; the proof is in the scanned image, showing all the years of spilled ingredients.
-Really, there are only 4!
-But in our family, if anything can be spilled, it will be, and probably in the worst possible location; like obscuring a vital part of your recipe page.
+Actually, this is an old recipe; you can see my mom's old recipe card, below, showing all the years of spilled ingredients.
+Really, there are only four!
+But in our family, if anything can be spilled, it will be, and probably in the worst possible location—like obscuring a vital part of your recipe page.

 Here, then, is my mother's recipe in all its simplistic glory:

-- 1 tsp. salt, (less if on sodium restricted diet)
+- 1 teaspoon salt (less if on sodium-restricted diet)

-To roll the dough, place it between two sheets of waxed paper.
+- Place the dough between two sheets of waxed paper.
 That’s right—you read correctly—between two sheets of waxed paper!
 It will roll out like a dream, with no extra dough-toughening flour needed; and no sticking to anything.

-Alternately, you can roll both paper layers, with the dough still between, over the rolling pin, carefully releasing the top layer of paper from the dough--that will become the bottom—then letting it drop into the pan.
-(I tend to use this second method only for the top crust.)
+- Alternately, you can roll both paper layers, with the dough still between, over the rolling pin, carefully releasing the top layer of paper from the dough—that will become the bottom—then letting it drop into the pan.
+(I tend to use this method only for the top crust.)

 As you can see by my photos, I got it into the pie pan just a bit lopsided, and there is more dough on one side, and a large split as a result.
 The next photos show how easy this is to fix.
 Simply take an appropriate-sized scrap from the trimmings, and press it into the hole or tear.
 In the case of the lopsided rip, I was able to pull that dough down to meet up with its intended other half.
 You can’t even tell where patches were made.

 Run a table knife around the edge to trim overhanging dough, and repeat, if necessary with the top crust.
 Save the scraps for the kids!
-(See sidebar for a kid-treat after you’re done making the pie.)
+(See below for a kid-friendly treat after you’re done making the pie.)